bekdepo/Beyond-Guard/README.txt

 blank lines at the end of its code and it will have a new MD5 hash.
 To get around this another approach would be to have an antivirus execute a virus in a sandbox(virtual environment) and analyze its behavior for malicious intent.
 This approach is also problematic because viruses can also detect if their in a sandbox and refuse to run making it difficult for the virus to analyze its behavior.

-This is software is in beta stage and not ready to be used in production yet.
+This is where machine learning comes in to train the antivirus to recognize new types of viruses.

 Available Features:
 1. Command line file scanner that recurses through directories checking when provided a relative or absolute path
-2. Database with 27656190 active MD5 virus signatures
+2. Database with 27656190 active MD5 virus signatures(not show on github yet).

 TODO:
 1. Scan registry for malware